Nathan's Notes

 The Fact Is

-This ties into the broader question of being serious.
+Presnting myself this way ties into the broader question of being serious.
 So, what does this entail?
 Yes, I am engaged in state-of-the-art MRI reconstruction research.
 Yes, I have numerous hobby projects with the potential to become products.
 Yes, I am implementing and parallelizing machine learning models from scratch at a startup.
 Yes, I have the capacity to found a startup, work at a quant firm, or be a proficient software engineer, while also pursuing my other passions.
+I have done it before, succeeding in multiple olympiad competitions while still doing material science research and leading various student initiatives throughout high school.
+Who says I can’t keep up with being deeply involved in robotics while continuing my other interests, whether improvising piano, startups, or machine learning systems?
+Each interest enriches the other — being only focused on one thing narrows the mind to never think outside of the box.
+David Bowie could never have made his brilliant Blackstar without listening to out-of-domain artists like Kendrick Lamar and Death Grips.